For many years, stationary PCs have ruled the world of gaming; enthusiasts have long preferred them to laptops.

 Thanks to gaming fans, the internet is full of tips and tricks on how to optimize your laptop gaming experience.

-Laptops have a lot to offer for the gaming enthusiast.
+Laptops have a lot to offer for the gaming enthusiasts.
 Their portability makes them ideal for catching up on those missed levels while on the go.
 And with some tweaks here and there, you can get decent graphics and optimal speed, even for new games.

 Both of these require high-resolution graphics and speed to get the greatest possible experience.
 With the right equipment and how-to tips, you can have an amazing laptop gaming experience.